patrickmmartin/errorcodeNX/article.md

 error_id ret = get_an_error();
 /*
-if (ret == "My Foo Status") // does not compile with -Wall -Werror "comparison with string literal results in unspecified behaviour"
+if (ret == "My Foo Status") // does not compile with -Wall -Werror
-{
+                            //"comparison with string literal results in unspecified behaviour" {
     ...
 }